sunnyforcast/sunnyforcast.com/README.md

 ## Tomorrow will be sunny! 🌞

-Check back tomorrow for more good news.
+Check back tomorrow for more good news 😉